 Taking in a lodger - what you need to think about first

-A lodger is someone who lives with you as part of your household sharing some of your accommodation, such as the bathroom or kitchen.
-They may have their 'own' room, but they live in your home with your permission and don't have the right to exclude you from their room or any part of your home.
+A lodger is someone who lives with you in your home and shares living space with you, such as the bathroom or kitchen.
+They might have their 'own' room, but they live in your home with your permission and have agreed they don't have the right to exclude you from their room or any part of your home.

 If you're thinking about taking in a lodger, then there are a number of important things that you need to consider first.